MicrosoftDocs/cpp-docs/docs/cpp/new-and-delete-operators.md

  If the request is for zero bytes of storage, **operator new** returns a pointer to a distinct object (that is, repeated calls to **operator new** return different pointers).
 If there is insufficient memory for the allocation request, **operator new** returns **NULL** or throws an exception (see [The new and delete Operators](../cpp/new-and-delete-operators.md) for more information).

  You can write a routine that attempts to free memory and retry the allocation; see [_set_new_handler](../c-runtime-library/reference/set-new-handler.md) for more information.
-For more details on the recovery scheme, see the following topic, [Handling Insufficient Memory Conditions](../misc/handling-insufficient-memory-conditions.md).

  The two scopes for `operator new` functions are described in the following table.